-The first hydraulic excavator was originally developed for the construction of the Hull docks in 1882.
-Over the last century it has become the Swiss army knife of construction, demolition, mining and forestry job sites just to name a few.
-For example, in this comparison, we assess excavators fitted with thumb attachments, tree shears, circular saws, and mulcher/mowers to adapt them for cutting trees, shredding limbs or mowing dense undergrowth.
+The first hydraulic excavator was originally developed for the construction of the hull docks in 1882.
+Over the last century it has become the Swiss army knife of construction, demolition, mining and forestry jobs - just to name a few.

-Main Differences Between 718 & An Excavator With Attachments
+The Differences Between a SENNEBOGEN & an Excavator with Attachments

 An excavator was originally designed and built for digging operations.
 The strength of an excavator is working over the front of the machine in line with the tracks pulling towards its frame.

-- Limited reach and lift capacity further away from the machine
+- Limited reach and lift capacity the further away from the machine you get

 - Lacks 360-degree operating ability